Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: The numerical characterization

 \subsection{K\"ahler case}

-We present an alternative approach to Theorem \ref{ker bignef}, which works for the K\"ahler setting.
-Note that in the K\"ahler case, the Lefschetz hyperplane theorem may not be available (for example, a K\"ahler manifold may not admit any ample hypersurface).
+Note that in the K\"ahler case, the Lefschetz hyperplane theorem may not be available since a K\"ahler manifold may not admit any ample hypersurface.
+We present an approach which works for a collection of big nef classes in the K\"ahler setting.
+It also provides an alternative approach to Theorem \ref{ker bignef}.

-\begin{thrm} Let $X$ be a compact K\"ahler manifold of dimension $n$ and $\mathfrak{L}=(L_1,...,L_{n-2})$ be a collection of big and nef classes, then
+\begin{thrm} Let $X$ be a compact K\"ahler manifold of dimension $n$ and $\mathfrak{L}=(L_1,...,L_{n-2})$ be a collection of big and nef classes.
+Then

 \end{thrm}